aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/cleanup.md

 ## Fargate-specific clean up

-1. If you are do not have a session open to the bastion host, then connect to the bastion host using AWS Systems Manager Session Manager.
+1. If you do not have a session open to the bastion host, then connect to the bastion host using AWS Systems Manager Session Manager.
 To do this:

-    1. Go to the Systems Manager console.
+    1. Go to the **<a href="https://console.aws.amazon.com/systems-manager" target="_blank">Systems Manager console</a>**.
-    2. Select **Session Manager**.
+    2. Click **Session Manager**.
     3. Click **Start session**.
     4. Select the radio button for the instance associated with the bastion host.
     5. Click **Start session**.

 2. The scripts you will be using are owned by the ec2-user account.
 If you are not currently using ec2-user as your effective user id, then enter the command below to change your effective user id and directory to those of ec2-user:

-    **sudo su - ec2-user**
+        sudo su - ec2-user

 ## General clean up